The Best Sleeping Bags and Quilts in Canada

 The design philosophy of the ultralight quilt eschews the hood and back of a sleeping bag since these parts of the sleeping bag barely contribute to the insulation of the bag anyway.
-Instead, the quilt is designed to either drape over yourself in a hammock (also known as a top quilt) or to connect with a sleeping pad with a solid R-value to create a light-weight and well-insulated sleeping set-up.
+Instead, the quilt is designed to either drape over yourself inso known as a top quilt) or to connect with a sleeping pad with a solid R-value to create a light-weight and well-insulated sleeping set-up a hammock (al.

 What else to look for in sleeping bags

 Temperature Rating – Each sleeping bag will have a temperature rating, that states a temperature, or a range of temperatures that the sleeping bag will be comfortable in.
 While the temperature rating is a helpful guideline, it is important to keep two things in mind.
 First, these ratings are for an optimized set up, including an adequate sleeping pad, especially for quilts, and secondly, these ratings range in whether they mean they are rated for comfort or survival at the listed temperature.
 We recommend looking at a few sleeping bags across a few different makes and models at the temperature range that you need, and comparing other specs that will impact warmth, like materials and fill amount.